Ray Jacobs (defensive tackle)

-Herschel Ray Jacobs (born November 21, 1938) is a former professional American football defensive tackle in the American Football League for the Denver Broncos, Miami Dolphins and Boston Patriots.
+Herschel Ray Jacobs (born November 21, 1938) is an American former professional football player who was a defensive tackle in the American Football League (AFL) for the Denver Broncos, Miami Dolphins and Boston Patriots.
 He played college football at Howard Payne University.

 Early years

 Jacobs attended Corsicana High School, before moving on to Navarro Junior College.
 After his freshman season he transferred to Howard Payne University, where he played offensive tackle and defensive tackle.
 He was a two-time NAIA All-American and a three-time Lone Star Conference selection.

 In 2005, Jacobs was inducted into the Howard Payne University Sports Hall of Fame.
 He was inducted to the Navarro College athletic hall of fame in 2021.

 Professional career

 Houston Oilers

-Jacobs was selected by the Houston Oilers in the first round (7th overall) of the 1962 AFL Draft and was also selected by the Dallas Cowboys in the seventeenth round (228th overall) of the 1962 NFL Draft.
+Jacobs was selected by the Houston Oilers in the first round (7th overall) of the 1962 AFL draft and was also selected by the Dallas Cowboys in the seventeenth round (228th overall) of the 1962 NFL draft.
 Although he signed contracts with both teams, he chose to report to the Oilers training camp.

 Besides playing defensive end, he also was tried as a placekicker.
 He was waived on August 19, 1963.